Ingredion (INGR) Q3 2017 Results - Earnings Call Transcript

 Ilene S. Gordon - Ingredion, Inc.

 Well, this is Ilene.
 I'll start off and then – on EMEA and Asia Pac and then turn to Jim Zallie on the America.
 Certainly, in Asia-Pac, I think, we mentioned in places like China and Southeast Asia, we continue to see some improvement in the – certainly with our focus on the specialty environment.
 And so, we've been able to come up with solutions to really address the growth in those markets such as dairy, even the focus on clean label.
 EMEA, certainly the Europe side where we have a very strong specialty franchise has continued to perform and then Pakistan is an area where we are growing specialty.
 So, we do see in the emerging areas the opportunities.
 Even in Korea, consumers want to eat healthy.
-So, we are well-positioned with our solutions that we move from one area to the other and localize.
+So, we are well positioned with our solutions that we move from one area to the other and localize.
 But let me turn it to Jim to talk about especially South America there.

 James P. Zallie - Ingredion, Inc.